facekapow/then-utils/README.md

 **TL;DR, just see the usage below**

 Asynchronously loops using `setImmediate`.
 If `arrOrObjOrNum` is a number, it'll be converted into an array by pushing `null` into an array `arrOrObjOrNum` times, and looping on that.
-If `arrOrObjOrNum` has a `.keys()` function, then it'll use that to get the keys, otherwise it'll use `Object.keys()`.
+It uses `Object.keys()` to get the keys to loop through, except that if the key can be parsed to a `Number` (with `parseInt()`) then it'll convert it to a `Number`.
 It'll call `onloop` for every iteration of the loop with the current key (or index, for an array) and the item at that position (`null` if `arrOrObjOrNum` is a number).
 If `onloop` returns a `Promise`, it'll wait until the `Promise` is `resolve`d to goto the next loop.
 If the `Promise` is `reject`ed, it'll stop looping and reject it's own `Promise`.
 Otherwise, it'll add a Node-style callback (error, data) argument to `onloop`'s arguments, where if given an error, it'll act as if it were `reject`ed and end the loop.

 #### Usage